 Since the effects of cannabis edibles are not immediately felt, it is easy to over-consume.
 By the time you feel the marijuana working, you might have eaten far more than you needed to get the job done.
 The results could be an uncomfortable high as the entire dose of cannabis hits your brain.

-Topical solutions such as lotions, ointments, sprays, salves and others have long been used for muscle soreness, joint pain, tendonitis and other issues.
+Topical solutions such as lotions, ointments, sprays, salves and others have long been used for muscle soreness, joint pain, tendinitis and other issues.
 Marijuana topicals provide the benefits of weed without producing a high, and they have shown to be very effective in providing localized relief of pain.
 The drawbacks include the fact that topicals are not good for certain conditions, such as epilepsy, glaucoma and others.
 You might need to consider a patch if you experience any sort of skin irritation.

 Topicals are creams and lotions infused with the active ingredients in medical marijuana.
 They are designed to be applied to the skin near the area of pain or inflammation.
 The benefits of the cannabis are then absorbed through the skin and go to work directly in the area where they are needed.